 Of course, simply popping a supplement won’t give you total protection.
 You should also take some simple steps every day to protect your eyes.

-To guard against retina-damaging UV rays, choose wraparound, UV-blocking sunglasses, along with a broad-brimmed hat or visor.
+To guard against retina-damaging UV rays, choose wraparound, UV-blocking sunglasses, along with a broad-brimmed hat or visor

 Smoking increases the risk of macular degeneration 2.4-fold in women, depletes antioxidants like vitamin A and causes about 20 percent of all cataracts.
 If you use eyedrops, choose tear substitutes without preservatives or vitamin A-based drops that provide antioxidant protection.
 Preservatives in most commercial eyedrops actually decrease the production of tears and can even damage corneal cells.

 To get a comprehensive picture of your eye health, be sure to visit your optometrist or ophthalmologist at least every two years, and annually if you’re over 50.

 Carpentier S, et al. Associations between lutein, zeaxanthin, and age-related macular degeneration: an overview.
 Critical Reviews in Food Science and Nutriiton.
 2009;49:313-326.